rajkstats/DataCampProjects/README.md

 ## DataCampProjects

-This repo contains all the projects I have participated in at Datacamp
+This repo contains all the projects I have participated at Datacamp

 - Exploring 67 years of LEGO
 - Mobile Games A/B Testing with Cookie Cats